APPENDIX D

 1 Park reservation and special use policy.

-(A) General Statement: The department of parks and recreation will make park properties and facilities available to the public on a first-come-first-served basis.
+(a) General statement.
+The department of parks and recreation will make park properties and facilities available to the public on a first-come-first-served basis.
 Certain areas and facilities may be available for special use on a reservable and exclusive-use basis.
 Special use of areas and facilities must be compatible with the department’s overall policy of appropriate and equitable use and wise land management.
-Specific policies and regulations have been developed as detailed in subsections (C) through (I), which cover many of these special uses.
-Any request for park use which is not detailed in subsections (C) through (I) must be submitted to the board of parks and recreation commissioners for consideration.
+Specific policies and regulations have been developed as detailed in subsections (c) through (i) of this section, which cover many of these special uses.
+Any request for park use which is not detailed in subsections (c) through (i) of this section must be submitted to the parks commission for consideration.

-The policies and procedures for park special use and required permits as stated herein are exclusive of contractual agreements in excess of four (4) days which are generally associated with seasonal concessionaires and the operation of the Gordon H. Paquette Municipal Arena and the North Beach Campground.
+The policies and procedures for park special use and required permits as stated herein are exclusive of contractual agreements in excess of four (4) days which are generally associated with seasonal concessionaires.

-(B) Objectives: The objectives of the park reservation and special use policy as detailed herein is to define the purpose for which park areas and facilities may be used, appropriateness and conditions of use, scheduling requirements and priorities, permit requirements and applicable charges for services and facilities provided by the department.
+(b) Objectives.
+The objective of the park reservation and special use policy as detailed herein is to define the purpose for which park areas and facilities may be used, appropriateness and conditions of use, scheduling requirements and priorities, permit requirements and applicable charges for services and facilities provided by the department.
+An individual might require more than one (1) permit, depending on the activity.

 (2) Approved schedules submitted by recognized youth or adult sports leagues, Burlington City governmental divisions or recognized annual concert series.

-(D) Conditions Requiring Park Special Use Permits: A park special use permit is required if one or more of the following conditions exist.
+(d) Conditions requiring park special use approvals.
+A park special use approval by the parks commission is required if one (1) or more of the following conditions exist:

-(4) Use of park area or facility for commercial or fund-raising purposes, including, but not limited to, the sale of goods and services, solicitation of monies, sale of tickets or games of chance, and the use of park areas or properties to conduct an activity where the exchange of money for a product or service does not occur directly in the park, such as mass media advertising or photography.
+(1) Use of park area or facility for commercial purposes, including, but not limited to, the sale of goods and services, solicitation of monies, sale of tickets or games of chance.
+Officiant and program permits, while commercial, do not require park commission approval.

 (1) Park special use permits will be issued to responsible persons eighteen (18) years of age or older.